-- 18. Once planning obligations and CIL spending priorities (as set out in the Infrastructure Business Plan (IBP) have been agreed it is important that they are implemented, monitored and, where necessary, enforced in an efficient and transparent way.
+- 18. Once planning obligations and CIL spending priorities (as set out in the Infrastructure Business Plan (IBP)) have been agreed it is important that they are implemented, monitored and, where necessary, enforced in an efficient and transparent way.
 This is to ensure that financial contributions are spent on their intended purpose or that non-financial obligations have been met, and that the associated development contributes to the sustainability of the area.
 This requires joint working across different parts of the council, and with key infrastructure commissioners as financial contributions may need to be spent by separate departments, infrastructure commissioners, or may need to be implemented or enforced by particular officers or teams. - 19.
 Two dedicated posts are responsible for the monitoring and implementation of Section 106 obligations and CIL.
 The Planning Obligations Monitoring & Implementation Officer (POM&IO) monitors S106 agreements to ensure that the enforcement and monitoring of planning obligations is carried out efficiently and effectively for the benefit of communities affected by the development.
 The role of the Planning Officer (CIL and Infrastructure) is to check that the correct amount of CIL has been collected; to ensure that the correct monies are passed to the City, Town and Parish Councils and to monitor that the CIL is allocated to the infrastructure projects, and delivered in accordance with the IBP CIL Spending Plan. - 20.
 The POM&IO maintains a central database for all S106 agreements across the council.
 This database is linked to the planning department's Idox system in order to retrieve and access supporting planning documents.
-When CIL is introduced, the Council will use a web hosted system to monitor both CIL and S106 obligations. - 21.
+The Council uses an IT system called Exacom to assist with the monitoring of both CIL and S106 obligations. - 21.
 Beneficiary departments, and key infrastructure commissioners are expected to submit regular updates on the current situation with regard to spend against each S106 agreement/CIL spending project.
-These updates will be used to inform the regular reports to the council's Corporate Governance & Audit Committee and to Members.
-Updates on non-financial obligations will be included in these reports. - 22.
-Any S106 monies, and CIL receipts that have been received and have not been spent are invested in interest bearing accounts with the rest of the council's investment portfolio in accordance with the Treasury Management Strategy until funds are required. - 23.
-Following the finalisation of a planning obligation there are a range of different activities that need to be undertaken by the S106 Planning Obligations Monitoring
+These updates are used to inform the regular reports to the council's Corporate Governance & Audit Committee and to Members.
+Updates on non-financial obligations are also included in these reports.